Uru 's Guild of Cartographers

 The motivation or need for the Guild came from the enormous area the D'ni Ages cover.
 Uru LIVE created a new experience for explorers of Myst ages.
 In LIVE we were walking with and talking to other explorers in The Cavern as we shared our finds.
 Explorers attempting to describe locations and travel routes were finding it difficult to accurately describe places.
 While we could point and actually escort people to places it was troublesome.
 Many names for locations were simply names of convenience taken from whatever an individual explorer found unique about a location.
 Needless to say, there was little if any consistency and confusion was abundant.
 Many names were applied to the same place and some names to different places.
 Confusion rained.

-KadishThe D'ni, of course, had names for places, cities, and buildings just as we do today.
+KadishThe D'ni, of course, had maps, names for places, cities, and buildings just as we do today.
 The Guild of Linguists was translating those names and many became available but remained unknown to new explorers.
 The Guild of Researchers was attempting to recover place and building names, among other heroic efforts.
 The Cartographers began applying available names to maps and publishing them in an attempt to simplify describing locations and to reduce confusion.
 But, in many cases the guild simply choose what they thought was the best name.

 It was and is not the Guild's intention to reveal secrets that may spoil the adventurers' experience of D'ni.
 The basic goal is to improve communication among explorers.
 To quote the Founding Grand Master, all hail: